Frequently Asked Questions

 What do I need to bring to nursery with me?

 In addition to food and drink the nursery also provides utensils and resources that children may require in their daily routine such as bowls, plates, bibs, cutlery and bedding.
-However we do ask that children under two years old supply a suitable drinking cup with a lid for access to fresh drinking water throughout the day.
-All older children have the opportunity to pour their own fresh drinking water throughout the day.

 How do the nurseries communicate with parents?

 Effective communication is the key to building positive relationships between parents and the nursery staff.
-Verbal communication is always best and our nursery management team operate an open door policy for parents.
+Verbal communication is always best, and our nursery management team operate an open door policy for parents.

 Can parents get involved with events and influence the running of the nursery?